 Fun Fact ♥

 This breed holds the world record for the most expensive puppy ever sold: a whopping $2.2 million.
-The pricey puppy was purchased in 2014 in China, where the nouveau riche view them as furry status symbols.
+The pricey puppy was purchased in 2014 in China, where the red Tibetan Mastiff pup was considered to be highly valuable.